TheWeirdDev/nautilus-send-to-bluetooth/readme.md

 then restart nautilus using `nautilus -q` command

-# Install on other Distros
+# Install on other distros
 make sure dependencies are installed (or alternatives in your distro):

 ```